This listing expired on August 1, 2023. Please contact email@example.com for any updated information.

 Experience Required: none; university students of archaeology, Classics or related fields are preferred, but others are encouraged to apply

 Room and Board Arrangements:

-€ 2,500 The fee includes accommodation, food, daily transport between Montecchio and the excavation site, and occasional visits to local sites in the region.
+€ 2,800 The fee includes accommodation, food, and daily transport between Montecchio and the excavation site.
 Airfare, and health/travel insurance are not included (proof of medical insurance required).
-Accommodation: All participants will be staying in lodging (most likely a hotel or apartments) in the town of Montecchio (a short distance from the excavation site).
+Accommodation: All participants will be staying in lodging near the town of Montecchio (a short distance from the excavation site).
 Rooms and bathrooms will be shared.
-Most meals except breakfast will be prepared together, or served at a local restaurant, except on the weekends.
+Most meals will be prepared together, except on the weekends.
 Excavation will take place Monday through Friday.
 Participants are encouraged to travel on the weekends (Rome, Florence and other popular destinations are accessible on public transportation); weekend travel expenses are not included in the fee.
 Please inform us about any dietary restrictions or medical problems when applying.
 Required: appropriate clothes for excavation work in hot, sunny weather (loose fitting shirts with sleeves, long pants, gloves, hat with brim; steel-toed work shoes or boots in particular are required).

-No credit available from the sponsoring institution University of Perugia.
+No credit available from the University of Perugia.